German troops invade Belgium. At home, people organize aid programs.

 A grueling war of attrition began.
 Millions of strained and exhausted soldiers on both sides dug into trenches.
 Most military leaders believed in offensives and ordered frontal assaults, yet machine guns and rapid-firing artillery, used in combination with trenches and barbed wire emplacements gave a crucial advantage to the defense.
 Huge numbers of soldiers were killed in frontal assaults.

 At first, Matthias’s letters had been cautiously confident.
 After the battle of the Marne, they seemed Matthias’ Out of consideration for his family, he did not go into details, yet Lottie could sense his thoughts.

-Casualty lists came in, reserve troops were brought to the front.
-At the end of September, the bad news reached Bonn: painter August Macke had been killed in France.
-The first wounded soldiers from the Western front arrived at Bonn and were well taken care of in the hospitals.
-Hotels and large houses had been turned into makeshift hospitals, also in the hotel on top of Mount Petersberg and the big concert hall Beethovenhalle.
+Reports of casualties came in, reserve troops moved up.
+At the end of September, the news of August Macke’s death reached Bonn.
+The first wounded from the western theater of war arrived and were well cared for in the military hospitals.
+Lazarets had been set up in hotels and large houses, also in the hotel on the Petersberg and in Bonn’s Beethovenhalle.

 Rape of Belgium

 The violation of Belgium’s neutrality triggered Britain’s declaration of war on Germany.
 Soon terrifying reports of the brutal actions by the Germans spread.
 Fearing irregular fighters, the Franc-tireurs, the German troops had killed thousands of civilians.
 In the old university town of Leuven, they had killed more than 200 people and deliberately set the university library on fire.
 Large parts of Belgium were devastated, one and a half million Belgians were on the run, and more than 100,000 Belgians were forced to work for the German army.
 One spoke of the “Rape of Belgium”.
 British newspapers published stories on German atrocities, propaganda posters about Germans raging “like the Huns” appeared.